earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-7/2016-12-06-fire02-get-landsat-data-earth-explorer.md

 In class this week, we will review how to grab data from the Earth Explorer website.
+The Earth Explorer website is a data portal run by the USGS.
+Here you can find many different types of remote sensing and other data for both the US and in some cases, the globe.

 **IMPORTANT:** Be sure to order your data several days ahead of time or else you won't have it in time to finish this assignment.